Capitoline Triad: The Capitolia

 Jupiter, Juno and Minerva were honored in temples known as Capitolia, which were built on hills and other prominent areas in many cities in Italy and the provinces, particularly during the Augustan and Julio-Claudian periods.
 Most had a triple cella.
 The earliest known example of a Capitolium outside Italy was at Emporion (now Empúries, Spain).
 According to Ovid, Terminus also had a place there, since he had a shrine there before it was built and, as the god of boundary stones, refused to yield.

 Although the word Capitolium (pl.
 Capitolia) could be used to refer to any temple dedicated to the Capitoline Triad, it referred especially to the temple on the Capitoline Hill in Rome known as aedes Iovis Optimi Maximi Capitolini ("Temple of Jupiter Best and Greatest on the Capitoline").
 The temple was believed to have been built under the reign of Lucius Tarquinius Superbus, the last King of Rome prior to the establishment of the Roman Republic.
 Although the temple was shared by Jupiter, Juno and Minerva, each deity had a separate cella, with Juno Regina on the left, Minerva on the right, and Jupiter Optimus Maximus in the middle.
 It included a podium and a tetrastyle (four-columned) pronaos (porch).
+The Temple of Jupiter Optimus Maximus's sculpture of the Triad is lost, although a small-scale late Antonine reproduction was discovered by looter Pietro Casasanta in 1992.
+This Triad, pictured below, is the only example of a fully preserved marble triad.

 Another shrine (sacellum) dedicated to Jupiter, Juno Regina and Minerva was the Capitolium Vetus on the Quirinal Hill.
 It was thought to be older than the more famous temple of Jupiter Optimus Maximus on the Capitoline Hill, and was still a landmark in Martial's time, in the late 1st century.